bensim7/bensim7.github.io/Comet/README.md

 5. **Update done in separate local PC on 13th June, but not commited to Project repository**

-   Updated Game Rules button to show updated rules after implementing the above updates.
+   Updated the in-game 'Game Rules button' to show updated rules after implementing the above updates.

 6. **In progress, trying to solve**